dylanreed/dylan.blog/_posts/2006-03-20-back-to-workies.markdown

 tags: []
 comments: []
 ---

-<p>So I am back at work today.
+So I am back at work today.
 Oh boy that sure is exciting.
 Its not that I don't like my job it is that I would rather stay home and make stuff sewing style.
-I really enjoy sewing.</p>
+I really enjoy sewing.

-<p>I am at work going though papers and watching the rock.</p>
+I am at work going though papers and watching the rock.

-<p>It makes me glad I am not a navy seal.</p>
+It makes me glad I am not a navy seal.

-<p>that is all</p>
+that is all